LearnOnDemandSystems/20532CIDL-EXP-M4/content.md

 ### In the dbo.Events table, view the single record.
 Right click Events table, and then select Show Table Data.
 In the dbo.Events table, view the single record.

+#### :bulb: KNOWLEDGE
+Note: If an error results, try closing and reopening Visual Studio.

 #### :camera: SCREENSHOT
 >LODSProperties